samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 Here, you will find a list of scenarios and some data regarding your cohort.
 From the teacher dashboard, you can
- - Create a new scenario
+ - Create a new scenario // TODO - run through creation of new scenario
  - Edit or Delete old scenarios
- - Create and Edit patients
+ - Create and Edit patients // TODO - run through creation of patient
- - Assign students to scenarios
+ - Assign students to scenarios // TODO - run through this
- - Manage students
+ - Manage students // TODO - show how to manage students

 <!-- TEACHER_ONLY_END -->
 <a name="usage-student"></a>